fsantanna/dceu/README.md

 - Statements as expressions
 - Dynamic collections (tuples, vectors, and dictionaries)
 - Stackless coroutines (the basis of tasks)
-- Restricted closures (upvalues must be explicit and final)
+- Restricted closures (upvalues must be final)
 - Deferred statements (for finalization)
 - Exception handling (throw & catch)
 - Hierarchical tuple templates (for data description)